 - Edit it by clicking the pencil icon.

-- Delete it by clicking the trash icon.
+- Delete it individually by clicking the trash icon or delete in bulk by clicking the checkboxes and then the trash icon.

 - Reorder your questions within and across question sets by dragging and dropping.